 Bus accident injuries are far more common than you might think.
 Unfortunately, victims can suffer catastrophic and life-threatening injuries when involved in bus accidents.
 If you suffered serious injuries in a bus accident in Decatur, you may be wondering what your next steps should be.

-With help from a reputable Decatur bus accident lawyer at John Foy & Associates, you can focus on recovering from your injuries while we take on the legal details of your case.
+With help from a reputable Decatur personal injury lawyer at John Foy & Associates, you can focus on recovering from your injuries while we take on the legal details of your case.
 Do not forget to contact our office to schedule your free consultation today.

 Steps to Take After a Bus Accident in Decatur